manveru/tick/README.md

 Of course it is still possible to edit properties manually, but this should be done with great care and avoided if possible.

-=== GitStore Objects
+### GitStore Objects

-Our so-called GitStore objects are the foundation of Tick, they abstract the direct interaction with Git to a minimum and let you concentrate on the real issue at hand.
+Our so-called GitStore-objects are the foundation of Tick, they abstract the direct interaction with Git to a minimum and let you concentrate on the real issue at hand.

-=== Milestone
+### Milestone

 A milestone has following properties: